-The map on the left was drawn for my Morocco Overland 3 guidebook and gives a more detailed idea of how this area breaks up.
+The map on the left was drawn for my Morocco Overland 3 guidebook and shows how this area breaks up in the real world.

-The former colony of Spanish Sahara, (left) was relinquished by Spain in favour of Morocco and Mauritania in 1975, against the wishes of the indigenous Saharawi (‘Saharans’) and their Polisario Front which had been agitating for independence since the 1960s.
+The former colony of Spanish Sahara, (left) was relinquished by Spain in favour of Morocco and Mauritania in 1975.
+This was against the wishes of the indigenous Saharawi (‘Saharans’) population and their Polisario Front which had been agitating for independence since the 1960s.
 A few months later the Saharawi Arab Democratic Republic (SADR) was declared by the Polisario.

 Michael Mercer’s 1975 book, Spanish Sahara describes the region’s geography and history, and Skeletons on the Zahara is another good read set in the area.
 John Lodwick’s pompous and convoluted The Forbidden Coast (1956), is less so.

 By 1979 Morocco had annexed the resource-rich west of the territory to which it had long made claims.
 As a result of that, a war broke out with Algeria (allied with Mauritania for a while) who both claimed to support the Saharawi and the SADR.

 In 1991 the UN brokered a ceasefire and a plans for a referendum to decide the future of the territory.
 MINURSO bases are still dotted around the territory (a 2014 MINURSO map).
 But by this time Morocco had populated its part of the territory with northern Moroccans so as to win any referendum which anyway, has been repeatedly postponed since then.
 Laayoune today has a population of some 200,000, most of them northerners benefitting from ‘frontier territory’ subsidies.